lincolnlychan/physicalmediaguide/README.md

 If you are buying brand new, buy Blu-Ray or 4K Blu-Ray based on your perference and budget, and avoid buying brand new DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.

 ### Format Selection
+Check the back of the disc for scratches before you buy them unless they are Brand New to avoid playback issues.

 TLDR(have budget): Blu-Rays > 4K Blu-Rays